CharlesGodwin/pymagnum/README.md

 Normally a USB device will show up as `/dev/ttyUSB0` and a HAT as `/dev/ttyAMA0` or `/dev/ttyS0`

 Next run the provided test program
-`python3 -m magnum.tools.testrs485 --help`   will tell you choices.
+`python3 -m magnum.tools.magtest --help`   will tell you choices.tesrs485

 Usually just run
-`python3 -m magnum.tools.testrs485 -d /dev/ttyUSB0` or other device name.
+`python3 -m magnum.tools.magtest -d /dev/ttyUSB0` or other device name.
 This should show up to 50 packets with names. such as:
 <pre>
 Length:21 REMOTE_A2 =>00003C04500F170601C8A5860100465000781478A2